peczenyj/MooseX/README.md

 ### traits => Trait|[Array of Traits]

-The objective of use traits is extends the original attribute, using delegators.
+The objective of use traits is extends the original attribute, using delegators (think in Monads).
 We support few traits at this moment and, **Important**, if you set a list of Traits we will apply each trait in sequence.
 Have a Suggestion?
 Open an Issue on Github!

 #### Trait Counter